decretist/Dissertation/Chapter3/chapter3.md

-Omnibonus lived into the 1180s, the adaptation itself seems to date from around 1156, perhaps a decade and a half after the end of whatever teaching career Gratian may have had, so the dates do not preclude his having been a student of Gratian.[^11] The basis for the claim that Omnibonus was Gratian's student is an entry for the year 1130 in the chronicle of the Norman monk Robert of Torigni (†1186):
+Omnibonus lived into the 1180s, the adaptation itself seems to date from around 1156, perhaps a decade and a half after the end of whatever teaching career Gratian may have had, so the dates do not preclude his having been a student of Gratian.
+The basis for the claim that Omnibonus was Gratian's student is an entry for the year 1130 in the chronicle of the Norman monk Robert of Torigni (†1186):

 > *Gratianus episcopus Clusinus coadunavit decreta valde utilia ex decretis, canonibus, doctoribus, legibus Romanis, sufficientia ad